derklaro/aerogel/.github/README.md

   public static void main(String[] args) {
     // creates a new injector without any binding Injector injector = Injector.newInjector();
-    // creates a new registry instance which by default supports @Factory and @Provides AutoAnnotationRegistry registry = AutoAnnotationRegistry.newInstance();
+    // creates a new registry instance
+    AutoAnnotationRegistry registry = AutoAnnotationRegistry.newRegistry();
-    // loads and installs all bindings from the file which was emitted to the class output registry.installBindings(Application.class.getClassLoader(), "auto-factories.txt", injector);
+    // loads and installs all bindings from the file which were emitted registry.installBindings(Application.class.getClassLoader(), "autoconfigure/bindings.aero", injector);
-    // we can now add more bindings, start the application ...
+    // we can now add more bindings, start the application...
   }
 }
 ```